cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework2/Section2/Part4.md

 ## Results

-The figure below show the original teapot.
+The figure below shows the original teapot.

 ![before flip](../../images/hw2/section2/hw2part4_before_flip.png){ width=49%\textwidth }

 The following image shows the teapot after fliping 4 edges.
 I have highlighted the modifications with a yellow highlighter.